GitCodings/Stack-BE1-IDM-Service-Starter/README.md

 # Notes

 ### Order of Validation
-All <code>❗ 400: Bad Request</code> Results must be checked first, and returned before any other action is made. \
+All `❗ 400: Bad Request` Results must be checked first, and returned before any other action is made. \
-The order of the checks within <code>❗ 400: Bad Request</code> is not tested as each Result is tested individually.
+The order of the checks within `❗ 400: Bad Request` is not tested as each Result is tested individually.

 ### JsonInclude
 In the case of non-successful results, where values are expected, the values should not be included, for example.